Reveal-Energy-Services/orchid-python-api/README-dev.md

     - Wait patiently for the `matplotlib` plot window to appear.
     - Ensure the plot is correct.
     - Dismiss the `matplotlib` window.
-- Repeat for remaining notebooks:
+- Repeat for remaining scripts:
     - `plot_treatment.py`
     - `plot_time_series.py`
     - `completion_analysis.py` (This script prints multiple messages and presents **multiple** plots.
        You must dismiss each plot to continue.)
     - `volume_2_first_response.py`
     - `search_data_frames.py`
+- Consider testing the low-level scripts:
+  - Copy the scripts by executing
+    ```
+    copy
+    ```

 #### Run example notebooks